gobii-ai/gobii-cli/README.md

 **Options:**

 - `-j, --schema <schema>` – Output schema for the prompt (JSON Schema string).
-Used to validate the prompt’s output structure.
+Used to define the prompt’s output structure.
+NOTE: Use with --format=json.
 Example:
   ```bash
   --schema '{"type": "object", "properties": {"name": {"type": "string"}, "age": {"type": "number"}}}'
   ```

-- `-f, --schema-file <file>` – Path to a file containing a JSON Schema used to validate output.
+- `-f, --schema-file <file>` – Path to a file containing a JSON Schema used to define output.
+NOTE: Use with --format=json.
 Example:
   ```bash
   --schema-file ./schema.json
   ```